 If you have small metal items covered or splattered with paint like door, cabinet or furniture hardware or outlet covers, baking soda and boiling water can make paint removal simple.
 When the objects are heated, the metal and the paint expand at different rates causing a break in the bond.

-Use a large pot that will not be used again for cooking for paint removal.
+For paint removal, use a large pot that will not be used again for cooking.

 What You Need